 Rent A GrandMa Shark Tank Update

 Now here's a novel idea that could fulfill a much needed service when you are trusting someone with your most prized possession, your Kid's.
-I distinctly remember the very first time we hired a baby sitter when my son was only 7 months old.
-We must of called no less than a half a dozen times before we finally cut the night short and came home early.
+I distinctly remember the very first time we hired a baby sitter when our Son was only 7 months old.
+We must have called no less than a half a dozen times before we finally cut the night short and came home early.
 I sure wish we had a

 Todd Colby Pliss must of had a similar experience for him to come up with the Rent A Grandma Business Opportunity.
 It was such a unique idea combining Grandma's with parents looking for a responsible babysitter, he already had 50 Grandma's on the books and ready to rent out.